Connie White Delaney, President

 Prior to Medtronic, Sheri spent 19 years with Honeywell in a variety of leadership positions.

-Sheri also spent 6 years as General Manager of Fabrico, Inc., a precision metal fabrication company located in Champlin, MN.
+Sheri also spent 6 years as General Manager of Fabrico, Inc., a precision metal fabrication company located in Champlin, Minn.

-Outside of Medtronic, Sheri served on the Osceola, WI Community Health Foundation Board for 5 years.
+Outside of Medtronic, Sheri served on the Osceola, Wis., Community Health Foundation Board for 5 years.